pabllopf/ECommercePrice-Technical-Lead-Challenge-of-Inditex/readme.md

 ## Contributing

 Feel free to fork the repository and submit issues or pull requests.
-Ensure you follow the coding standards and write meaningful commit messages.
+Ensure you follow coding standards and write meaningful commit messages.

 ## License